nbetts2020/MoE-Asset-Pricing/README.md

 ## Training Details

-- **Loss Function**: MSE between the predicted and actual stock prices.

-  $\text{Loss} = \frac{1}{N} \sum_{i=1}^{N} (\hat{y}_i - y_i)^2$

-- **Optimizer**: AdamW optimizer with a base learning rate of $2 \times 10^{-5}$.
-Layer-wise learning rate decay is applied with a decay factor of $0.95$ per layer, starting from the deepest layers.
-The embedding layers and regression head use the base learning rate, while deeper layers have progressively smaller learning rates due to the decay.

-- **Batch Size**: 16 sequences per batch.

-- **Epochs**: Trained for up to 20 epochs, with early stopping enabled if the loss does not improve for 5 consecutive epochs (configurable via `--early_stopping_patience` argument).

-- **# of Experts:** 8

-- **# of Active Experts per Token:** 2

-- **Tokenizer:** GPT-2
+Training proceeds in three stages:

+- **Pre-training**: Standard LLM pre-training with 4K block size using a Mixture of Experts transformer (4 experts, top-2 gating).
+- **Continuous Pre-training**: Extends context window to 64K by updating rotary positional embeddings.
+- **Fine-tuning**: Focuses on latent reasoning and trains Energy-Based Model (EBM) concurrently.

+### Configs

+- Embedding Dimension: `1792`
+- Transformer Layers: `24`
+- Attention Heads: `32`
+- Context Window: `65,536`
+- Block Size: `4,048`
-- **Techniques Used**:
+- Dropout: `0.1`
-  - **Gradient Checkpointing**[^13][^14]: Reduces memory usage by recomputing intermediate activations during the backward pass.
-  - **Mixed Precision Training**: Utilizes half-precision floating points to speed up training and reduce memory consumption.
-  - **FlashAttention 2**: Efficient attention mechanism for handling long sequences.
-  - **Layer-wise Learning Rate Decay (LLRD)**[^15]: Ensures more stable updates by applying smaller learning rates to lower layers and higher rates to upper layers, improving convergence.

-As financial analysis is defined by changing markets, it only makes sense to pair it with an architecture that caters well to its inherent modality.
-The disparity amongst inputs makes this a suitable candidate for a MoE, and provides contribution to an area of research that has previously not been explored in-depth.
+- MoE Experts: `4` (Top-2 gating)
+- Learning Rate: `3e-4`
+- Batch Size: `16` (with 2x grad accumulation)

 Inspiration for the basic components of this architecture were taken from terrific work of Avinash Sooriyarachchi - forked from his [MakeMoE](https://github.com/AviSoori1x/makeMoE) repo.

-## Energy-Based Model and Monte Carlo Sampling for Optimal Context Selection [^6][^7][^8]
+## Energy-Based Model and Bootstrap Comparison for Optimal Context Selection [^6][^7][^8]

 The inspiration for a context optimal algorithm (**C***), comes from the belief that scalable transformer-based models are highly capable, yet substantially more capable when given tools such as prompt optimization and/or test-time compute, facilitating the model's ability to focus on the most pertinent information for improved predictions.
-In order to enhance the selection of optimal context for each article, this project incorporates an **Energy-Based Model (EBM)** coupled with **Monte Carlo Sampling**.
-The EBM is designed as a separate feedforward neural network that assigns a scalar energy value to each article-context pair.
-Specifically, for a given article $A$ and a generated context $C$, the EBM computes the energy $E(A, C)$ as follows:
+In order to enhance the selection of optimal context for each input, this project incorporates an **Energy-Based Model (EBM)** together with a bootstrap comparison strategy.
+The EBM is a separate feedforward neural network that assigns a scalar energy value to a fully concatenated article-context representation.
+For a given input sequence \(X\) (consisting of an article and its sampled context), the EBM computes the energy:

-$$
-E(A, C) = \text{EBM}(f(A), f(C))
-$$
+$E(X) = EBM(f(X))$

-where $f(A)$ and $f(C)$ are the embedding vectors of the article and context, respectively.
-The EBM is implemented as a simple feedforward neural network (Multi-Layer Perceptron) that takes the concatenated embeddings of $A$ and $C$ and outputs a single scalar value representing the energy.
-I think it's important to note that this implementation is a relatively simple one that draws upon the basic principles of the purpose of an EBM, yet does not dive into more sophisticated approaches such as contrastive divergence or other advanced architectural variants commonly seen in modern EBMs, yet this deliberate simplification allows for efficient context optimization while maintaining computational tractability.
+where $f(X)$ is the attention-pooled embedding vector of the full sequence.
+The EBM is implemented as a simple multi-layer perceptron that maps this embedding to a single scalar value.
+I think it's important to note that this implementation is a relatively simple one that draws upon the basic principles of the purpose of an EBM and does not dive into more sophisticated approaches commonly seen in modern EBMs, yet it's this deliberate simplification that allows for efficient context optimization while maintaining computational tractability in optimizing performance.

 ### Energy Computation and Scaling

-The energy $E(A, C)$ directly correlates with the MSE of the model's prediction for the given article-context pair.
-Since a lower MSE indicates a better prediction, it aligns with the EBM's objective of assigning lower energy to more useful contexts.
-The MSE values are scaled using Min-Max Normalization to ensure numerical stability and effective probability distribution during sampling:
+The energy \(E(X)\) is trained to correlate with the Mean Squared Error (MSE) of the model’s downstream prediction.
+Lower MSE indicates better predictions, so the EBM is optimized to assign lower energy values to more useful (i.e., more predictive) inputs.
+To stabilize training and standardize the energy distribution, MSE values are scaled using Min-Max Normalization:

 <p align="center">
   <img src="https://latex.codecogs.com/svg.latex?\text{Scaled%20Energy}%20=%20\frac{\text{MSE}%20-%20\text{MSE}_{\text{min}}}{\text{MSE}_{\text{max}}%20-%20\text{MSE}_{\text{min}}%20+%20\epsilon}">
 </p>

-where $\epsilon$ is a small constant to prevent division by zero.
-This scaling transforms the energy values to a standardized range, facilitating a more balanced and meaningful probability distribution for sampling.
+where $\epsilon$ is a small constant to avoid division by zero.
+This scaling ensures more stable energy comparisons across bootstrap samples.

-### Monte Carlo Sampling Based on Energy Values

-**Monte Carlo Sampling** is employed to select the most useful contexts for training.
-The sampling probability $P(C)$ for each context tuple $C$ is defined using the Boltzmann distribution:

-$$
-P(C) = \frac{e^{-\text{Scaled Energy}(A, C)/T}}{\sum_{i} e^{-\text{Scaled Energy}(A, C_i)/T}}
-$$

-where $T$ is the temperature parameter that controls the randomness of the sampling process.
-A lower $T$ biases the selection towards contexts with the lowest energy (highest usefulness), while a higher $T$ introduces more diversity in context selection.

-**Sampling Process:**
+### Bootstrap Comparison for Candidate Selection

+At inference time, for each prompt, the model generates 25 distinct versions of the full input using bootstrap sampling (e.g., selecting different subsets of supporting articles).
+Each version is passed through the model to produce an embedding, which is scored by the EBM:

 1. **Energy Evaluation:**
-  For each article $A$ in a batch, the EBM evaluates and assigns energy scores to $k$ generated contexts, where $k$ is defined as the max between the total number of epochs minus the current epoch and 5.
-This pyramid-down approach ensures that the EBM focuses on capturing the most relevant knowledge during training while maintaining computational efficiency.

-2. **Probability Computation:**
-   The scaled energy values are transformed into sampling probabilities using the Boltzmann distribution.
+   The EBM computes a scalar energy score for each of the 25 fully concatenated input sequences, reflecting their predicted usefulness based on training-time supervision.

+2. **Candidate Comparison via Contrastive Loss:**
+   During training, a margin-based contrastive loss ensures that the most informative candidate (the one with the lowest energy) is separated from all other candidates by a fixed margin.
+This helps the model learn a meaningful energy landscape where better inputs consistently rank lower.

 3. **Context Selection:**
-   Perform Monte Carlo Sampling using the computed probabilities to select a singular article to pass to the Mixture of Experts for training.
-Monte Carlo Sampling is performed here as opposed to something like a **greedy selection** (select context with lowest MSE) to promote diversity in context selection, thus mitigating overfitting to a specific subset of contexts.

-4. **Integration with Training Loop:**
-  The selected contexts are concatenated with the input data and fed into the model during training iterations.
-This dynamic selection allows the model to minimize the allocation of resources towards processing the most pertinent information.
+   At inference time, the model simply selects the input with the lowest energy.
+This deterministic selection directly prioritizes the highest-quality context from the set of candidates without relying on probabilistic sampling.

 ### EBM Loss

-The **EBM Loss** is designed to train the Energy-Based Model to accurately predict the scaled MSE of each context tuple.
-By minimizing the discrepancy between the EBM's predicted energies and the actual scaled MSEs, the EBM learns to assign lower energy scores to contexts that result in better prediction performance, allowing for an alignment that ensures Monte Carlo Sampling effectively selects high-quality contexts.
+The **EBM Loss** is designed to train the Energy-Based Model to assign lower energy values to input variants that produce better predictions.
+Using a contrastive formulation, the loss penalizes cases where lower-quality inputs are not sufficiently separated from high-quality ones.
+This drives the EBM to consistently rank informative contexts at the top and discard irrelevant or noisy configurations.

 ## Online Learning/Catastrophic Forgetting[^11][^12]